-(10) Hold hearings on employee complaints, in compliance with procedures established in the gaming ordinance and other Tribal gaming regulations or personnel policies; and

-(11) Any other duties necessary to monitor and oversee the gaming operation.

-(f) The Fort Independence Reservation Business Committee and Tribal Council recognize the importance of an independent Tribal Gaming Board of Directors in maintaining a well-managed gaming operation.
-To avoid potential conflicts of interest between the operation and regulation of the gaming facility, the Tribe hereby finds that, at a minimum:

-(1) Members of the Board of Directors are prohibited from gambling in the facility; and

-(4) Members of the Board of Directors are prohibited from accepting complimentary items from the gaming operation other than food and beverage items.

-(g) Members of the Board of Directors may be removed from office by the Tribal Council prior to the expiration of their respective terms only for neglect of duty, misconduct, malfeasance, or other acts that would render the Director unqualified for his/her position.
+- procedures established in the gaming ordinance and other Tribal gaming regulations or personnel policies; and - (11) Any other duties necessary to monitor and oversee the gaming operation. - (12) Establish an independent P.O.
+Box address separate from the Tribe. - (13) Two (2) members shall be present to establish a quorum. - (d) The Fort Independence Reservation Business Committee and Tribal Council recognize the importance of an independent Tribal Gaming Board of Directors in maintaining a well-managed gaming operation. - (e) To avoid potential conflicts of interest between the operation and regulation of the facility, the Tribe hereby finds that, at a minimum: - (1) Members of the Board of Directors are prohibited from gambling in the facility; and - (2) Members of the board of Directors are prohibited from conducting personal financial transaction in the gaming facility; and - (3) Members of the Board of Directors are prohibited from accepting complimentary items from the gaming operation other than food and beverage items. - (f) Members of the Board of Directors may be removed from office by the Tribal Council prior to the expiration of their respective terms only for neglect of duty, misconduct, malfeasance, or other acts that would render the Director unqualified for his/her position.
 When the Tribal Council believes that a removal is appropriate, it shall so notify the Director(s) and hold a hearing on the matter.
 The Tribal Council may opt to preliminarily remove the Director pending the hearing.
 At the hearing the Director may provide evidence rebutting the grounds for his/her removal.
 A vote of the Tribal Council on the validity of the preliminary removal shall be final and not subject to further appeal.
-A finding by the Tribal Council that the preliminary removal was wrongful shall entitle the affected Director to compensation for expenses incurred in appealing the wrongful removal, and shall entitle the Director to any pay withheld.

-(h) Members of the Tribal Gaming Board of Directors shall be compensated at a level determined by the Business Committee.
+A finding by the Tribal Council that the preliminary removal was wrongful shall entitle the affected Director to compensation for expenses incurred in appealing the wrongful removal, and shall entitle the Director to any pay withheld. - (g) Members of the Tribal Gaming Board of Directors shall be compensated at a level determined by the General Council - (h) Board of Directors shall elect among themselves a Chairman, Vice-Chairman and Member at Large. - (i) The Board of Directors shall keep a written record of all of its meetings.